New Members signed up at he Birthday Bash on June. 22 and received free bonus tickets to use at the event.

-Our doors were open for a Merry Mountain Christmas
+Our doors are always open for a Merry Mountain Christmas

 FIRST PLACE winners in the Best BBQ on Signal Mountain 2023 were the Martin brothers, Chris, Jake and Patrick of CMC Construction